magao-x/handbook/appendices/documenting.rst

    you must open the PowerShell and run this command: ``source /c/Path/to/anaconda3/Scripts/activate``.
    You should now be able to restart Git Bash and successfully run ``pip``.

+4. You will then need to generate a ssh key pair.
+To generate a public/private key pair run ``ssh-keygen -t ed25519`` in Git Bash.

+5. A key fingerprint will be generated.
+This will need to be copied and pasted in your github account under 'Settings' -> 'SSH and GPG keys'.
+   Click 'New SSH key' and paste the key fingerprint under key.
+Click 'Add SSH key'.

-4. Once you create a ssh key in github, you will need to run the command: ``ssh -T git@github.com`` to test the connection.
+6. Back in Git Bash, you will need to run the command: ``ssh -T git@github.com`` to test the connection.
 If everything is done correctly, it will tell you it has been successfully authenticated.
 If it states permission denied, you need to ensure everything is correctly set up.
 If errors persist, try deleting the keys, generate a new pair, and try again.